UN adopts Chinese resolution with US support on closing the gap in access to artificial intelligence

 The U.S. resolution recognizes that "the governance of artificial intelligence systems is an evolving area" that needs further discussions on possible governance approaches.
 It calls on countries to ensure that personal data is protected, human rights are safeguarded, and AI is monitored for potential risks.

-Ambassador Fu, who headed the Foreign Ministry’s arms control department from 2018 to 2022, said China put forward the resolution because of the widening gap in AI technology between the developed North and developing South.
+Fu, who headed the Chinese Foreign Ministry’s arms control department from 2018 to 2022, said that Beijing put forward the resolution because of the widening gap in AI technology between the developed North and developing South.

 He said China also wanted to highlight the central role the United Nations should play in AI governance as “the most representative and most inclusive international forum.”